 What I originally planned to be a rather short interview grew into a much deeper discussion of the nature of everything, whether or not there are other universes, and Garrett’s plan for a flagship “science hostel” — an idea whose time has certainly come.

 I had also originally planned to transcribe this interview into text, but after attempting it, I realized I didn’t enjoy the result nearly as much.
-Too much of the flavor and personality (not to mention humor!) of the moment was lost, so I set about painstakingly editing 108 minutes down to a tight 67 minute interview and ran it through a carefully-tuned compressor and equalizer.
+Too much of the flavor and personality (not to mention humor!) of the moment was lost, so I set about painstakingly editing 108 minutes down to a tight 67 minute interview.

 Today, I present the exceptional result, which features a surprise visit by his long-time girlfriend Crystal.
 At the time, I had no idea this would become the first episode of The Aravinda Show, but when I considered I’d been preparing for a proper interview podcast for months, I realized this would be a good “pilot” episode for the show, which is a natural companion to this blog and the rest of my work.
 So that’s what “101” means: season 1, episode 1.